fusionlanguage/fut/doc/reference.md

 Environment variables can be retrieved with `Environment.GetEnvironmentVariable`.
-`null` is returned if variable is not defined.
+`null` is returned if the variable is not defined.

 ```csharp
 string homeDir = Environment.GetEnvironmentVariable("HOME");